 this phenomenon.
 This lays the groundwork for understanding Mystery Class

-Plan to conduct this on a sunny dry day.
+Conduct this activity on a sunny day.

 to imagine they are far out in space and can see the Earth and our sun.

 Ask, What would you expect to see happening and why?
 Make four different